 This eBook has important information about the steps you need to take after an accident.

-A checklist to complete before your next doctors appointment, so you don’t neglect important information you doctor will need.
+A checklist to complete before your next doctor’s appointment so you don’t neglect important information your doctor will need.

 A to-do list for your auto accident injury claim.